Using grow lights during the winter can help keep your succulents looking their best. Find out what you need!

 There is a lot of information about what type of grow lights to use, how much light you need, what color the light should be, how far away should the light be, etc. I had a hard time figuring out what everything meant and how to know what it meant for me.

-- How far away should the light be: 6-12″ (only if using fluorescent)
+- How far away should the light be: about 12″ from the top of the succulents

 These suggestions are based on two goals: inexpensive and efficient.
 There are other more expensive options, some of which are more effective and some are less.
 The fluorescent lights are easy to find and do a great job.

 I've put together a grow light going over these details and how simple your grow light setup can be:

 I think the most confusing two questions I faced were what color of light and how many lights (or how much light).
 There's a lot of talk about red light and blue light.
 The 6500K daylight temperature is mostly blue light.
 It provides light as close as possible to natural daylight.
 If you'd like your succulents to flower under grow lights you'll also want to use a 3000K bulb.

 For a great resource on grow lights, be sure to check out Epic Grow Lights.
 He has a huge amount of information available and explains grow lights very well.

 The amount of light you'll need is a little trickier.
 Basically, it's a good idea to get as much as you can.
 Having light shining directly above all your plants is ideal.
 If you are in a small space that may not be possible.
 But the idea would be if you have plants in a 1 foot by 4 foot space, you'll want to use a light that takes up about 1 foot by 4 feet.